 If you have no other options but a debit card, ask how much they'll hold and how long until the hold is released.
 Then make certain you have enough money in your account to cover the amount on hold plus your other expenses.

 Before you begin your move, check with your bank or credit card company to see what policies are in place for using your debit card or credit card in places outside of your area and if there is a daily spending limit.
 Sometimes transactions are declined until you notify the bank/credit card company that you will be making purchases out-of-state or large transactions that may exceed the daily spending limit.
 You'll want to make sure you're not put in a bind when it comes time to pay.

 How payment with U-Pack works

 I mentioned earlier that online checkout with U-Pack is secure.
 In fact, your security is of upmost importance to us.
 Even when you reserve by phone, your credit card information is automatically encrypted.
-While U-Pack requires a credit card for reservation, no holds or deposits are placed on the card; if you choose to pay on your card, it isn't charged until your moving trailer or ReloCube is loaded and on its way to your destination.
-You can also choose to wait and pay the driver with a cashier's check or money order when it's delivered at your destination.
-Customer's appreciate having these options and not being required to pay a deposit.
-When you make a reservation, just let us know what you prefer.
+While U-Pack requires a credit card for reservation, no holds or deposits are placed on the card and your card isn't charged until your moving trailer or ReloCube is loaded and on its way to your destination.